pwbriggs/music-assistant.github.io/docs/integration/announcements.md

 ESPHome and Snapcast are known to be unreliable with state updates so expect issues with those player types.
 The same applies to some HA media players.

-If a player does not resume after playing an announcement, check the HTTP profile settings. `Fixed content length` may need to be used.
+If a player does not resume after playing an announcement, or it takes a very long time, check the HTTP profile settings. `Fixed content length` may need to be used.
 For example, (the current) ESPHome devices have this issue.

 ## Group Behaviour